-- A significant percentage of employees identified as eligible retirees are either in management positions or positions requiring extensive knowledge of a program.
+A significant percentage of employees identified as eligible retirees are either in management positions or positions requiring extensive knowledge of a program.
 To ensure successful administration of programs without interruption, these key positions have been targeted for succession planning.
-Currently, the Department has adequate staff count to manage its programs, successfully cross-train and transfer knowledge. - Two of the six executive management employees will be retirement eligible within the next five years.
+Currently, the Department has adequate staff count to manage its programs, successfully cross-train and transfer knowledge.

+- Two of the six executive management employees will be retirement eligible within the next five years.
 The financial institution, mortgage industry, legislative, management, and state reporting experience imbued in these individuals will almost certainly force the Department to compete with other state and federal agencies for a dwindling pool of persons qualified to handle the agency's intricate regulatory and reporting requirements unless cross-training and exposure of current employees is accomplished.
-To be successful, succession planning must include exposure to these activities, and preferably for more than one employee. - Nine examiners (47% of the current thrift examination team), including the chief thrift examiner, are currently or will be retirement eligible within five years.
-The remaining thrift examination staff has an average tenure of 83 months of agency service, a dramatic increase from the 26 month average eight years ago, and a direct result of the decrease in turnover.
-The increase in tenure, as well as the gap between employees who will soon be eligible for retirement and the tenure of remaining staff is common throughout the Department.
+To be successful, succession planning must include exposure to these activities, and preferably for more than one employee. - Seven examiners (50% of the current thrift examination team), including the director of thrift examinations, are currently or will be retirement eligible within five years.
+The remaining thrift examination staff has an average tenure of 73 months of agency service, a decrease from the 83 month average two years ago, and a direct result of retirements.
+The gap between employees who will soon be eligible for retirement and the tenure of remaining staff is common throughout the Department.
 An initiative by federal regulatory counterparts to rehire retired examiners emphasizes the importance of competitive salaries and working conditions if the Department is to attract examiners with the management and depository financial institution experience necessary to ensure a continued high level of thrift regulatory oversight.
 The Department's cross-over examination program, in which thrift examiners are trained for and conduct mortgage examinations and selected mortgage examiners assist with thrift examination activities, is highly successful not only to manage workload and reduce travel expense, but also in alleviating employee burnout.
-The Department regularly conducts joint thrift and mortgage examiner training conferences.

-- Sudden shifts in licensee population and program needs require skills in managing change.
+The Department regularly conducts joint thrift and mortgage examiner training conferences. - Sudden shifts in licensee population and program needs require skills in managing change.
 Managers must be able to motivate change, choose a suitable change approach, compare change initiatives to avoid failure, and define implementation strategies to support the Department's goals.
 These desired skill sets must be further developed. - The Department serves a diverse range of customers.
 We can best meet the needs of all customers only if we have a fully diversified and trained staff.
 Despite intensified effort in the hiring process, in exploring our customer base and the services they request, we expect that in the future we will not have enough employees with bilingual skills.